 Who are we and what do we do?

-The RSE group is part of the Research Technology Platform in Scientific Computing.
-We currently have 2 staff members whose duties include writing code for specific projects, supporting the Tier-2 MidPlus HPC network and users of SCRTP resources, and providing training in programming and software development.
+The central RSE group is part of the Research Technology Platform in Scientific Computing.
+We currently have 3 staff members whose duties include writing code for specific projects, supporting the Tier-2 MidPlus HPC network and users of SCRTP resources, and providing training in programming and software development.
 RSEs also exist in various departments to support the needs of researchers using and writing software throughout the University.

 General Software Questions